chrrasmussen/Idris2-Erlang/samples/1-HelloWorld/README.md

 ### Generating the Erlang source code

 To generate the Erlang source code from an Idris 2 program, run the following command:
-1. `idris2erl -o main --output-dir .
+- `idris2erl -o main --directive "format erl" --output-dir .
 Main.idr`

-This will create `main.erl` in the current directory. `--output-dir` is necessary because the default output directory is `build/exec`.
+This will create the file `main.erl` in the current directory.

+Explanation of the parameters:
+- `-o main` — Generate the output to `main.<extension>`
+- `--directive "format erl"` — Set the output format to Erlang source (Default is `beam`)
+- `--output-dir .` — Set the output directory to the current folder (Default is `build/exec`)

 ### Using the REPL